jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (ii) incurs expenditure in relation to the item's purchase or construction after 20 May 2010.
 Rate for item acquired after 20 May 2010
 (3) If subsection (3A) applies, the rate is 1 of the following:
-  (a) the item's economic rate, special rate, or provisional rate, for an item not described in paragraph (b):
+  (a) the item's economic rate, special rate, or provisional rate, for an item not described in paragraph (b) or (c):
-  (b) a diminishing value rate of 15% or a straight-line rate of 10% for an international aircraft.
+  (b) a diminishing value rate of 15% or a straight-line rate of 10% for an international aircraft:
+  (c) 0%, for a building that has an economic rate or provisional rate of more than 0% due to an estimated useful life of 50 years or more.
 Administrative requirements
 (4) For the purposes of subsection (2A)(b), a person must–– (a) have available for the Commissioner documents dated on or before 20 May 2010 that evidence that the person had, on or before 20 May 2010, decided to purchase or construct the relevant item: